 ke like kept

-Sake, like most brewed beverages, will oxidize when exposed to oxygen, heat, and light, so storing it in a cool dark place is recommended.
+Sake, like most brewed beverages, will oxidize when exposed to oxygen, heat, and light, so storing leftover sake in a cool, dark place is recommended.
 This should make it last for over a year.
 I usually store mine in the fridge.
 That being said, a small amount of oxidation will not be noticeable when you cook with it, so as long as your kitchen doesn't get too hot, it's okay to keep the sake at room temperature for a few months.

 Because sake has not been distilled, it will oxidize over time.
 Telltale signs of oxidation include a yellow or amber color and a sweet caramel-like aroma.
-For drinking, this is generally considered undesirable (though there are exceptions where people deliberately age sake).
-However, the effects of oxidation aren't as noticeable for cooking, which is why it is generally okay to use sake that's gone "bad" for cooking.
-That being said, you should avoid cooking with sake that has a rancid or sour smell.
+For drinking, this is generally considered undesirable (though there are exceptions where people deliberately age rice wine).
+However, the effects of oxidation aren't as noticeable in food, which is why it's generally okay to use a bottle of sake that's gone "bad" for cooking.
+That being said, you should avoid cooking with any rice wine that has a rancid or sour smell.

 Sake is made with only plant-based ingredients, so it is inherently vegan.
-However, some large producers of sake use gelatin to clarify their sake.
+However, some large producers of sake use gelatin to clarify their products.
 It won't be listed in the ingredients since the final product doesn't contain any gelatin; however, this might be off-putting if you are vegan or vegetarian.
-Be sure to check with the maker to see if their sake is vegan or not.
+Be sure to check with the maker to see if their rice wine is vegan or not.

 Kathy Stroup says